In this section:

 In your letter you'll need to give the same information as on form TC846.

 You have three months to make your dispute.
-This starts from the date on your 'final' award notice for the last tax year - it has the heading 'Final tax credits decision'.
+This starts from the date on the first letter, statement or notice you get telling you that you've been overpaid.

 Once the Tax Credit Office has received your form or letter, they'll write to tell you what'll happen next.
 They will continue to recover the overpayment whilst they look at the details of your dispute.